 Another wide receiver ranked ahead of Kendall Wright coming out of high school in the state of Texas in 2008 was Sedrick Johnson, an Arp High School prospect who signed with Iowa State.
 The 6-3 210 pound wide receiver ended up transferring out of the Iowa State program after three disappointing seasons in Ames, Iowa.
 Johnson recorded 41 receptions for 326 yards and 3 touchdowns before leaving the program.

 Arlington Timberview High School product, Antoine Hicks, also was ranked ahead of Baylor's Kendall Wright coming out of high school.
 Hicks originally pledged to the Texas Longhorns, but later ended up playing his collegiate football for the TCU Horned Frogs.
-Hicks showed constant flashes of athleticism for TCU but never seemed to live up to the hype surrounding his high school recruitment.
+Hicks showed constant flashed of athleticism for TCU but never seemed to live up to the hype surrounding his high school recruitment.
 Hicks' recorded 76 career receptions for 1,069 yards and 9 total touchdowns.

 Although there are a few players listed above who have their senior season remaining, it seems like a safe bet to say Kendall Wright, the 5-11 196 pound Baylor Bears wide receiver, out-performed all the players ranked ahead of him coming out of high school.
 Wright was the 20th overall selection to the Tennessee Titans in the 1st round of the NFL draft.